wattsjmichael/worlds-documentation/docs/scripting-concepts-persistence-apis/custom-ui/cui-api-introduction.md

 ## Extended Learning

 Below we have provided challenges for you to implement on your own.
-The Advanced task may require some outside knowledge, and we encourage you to ask questions in Discord if you get stuck or are unsure how to complete any of these.
+The Advanced task may require some outside knowledge, and we encourage you to ask questions in the creator forums if you get stuck or are unsure how to complete any of these.

 ### Novice
 Create a UI with a background image, and an instruction board with multiple images.